adriancarlsson/PricingService/README.md

 # PricingService
+PricingService is a Web API created with FastAPI.
-This PricingService takes a customerId, start_date and end_date as input to calculate how much to charge a specific customer for.
-Currently using a json file containing customers as a "fake database".
+It takes a customerId, start_date and end_date as input to calculate how much to charge a specific customer for.
+Currently it is using a json file containing customers as a "fake database".
 See `app/data.json`.

 ## How to use it
 localhost:8000/2?start_date=2019-01-01&end_date=2019-01-14